-1 A/RES/71/256, annex.
+&lt;sup>1 General Assembly resolution 71/256, annex.

-2 See Governing Council resolution 24/7.
+&lt;sup>2 See Governing Council resolution 24/7.

-Acknowledging the findings in the United Nations publication The Sustainable Development Goals Report 2022 highlighting the fact that Sustainable Development Goal indicator 11.1.1 - reduce the proportion of urban population living in slums, informal settlements or inadequate housing - is one of nine indicators whose implementation has regressed globally, and stressing the need for more concerted efforts to meet the target by 2030,
+Acknowledging the findings in the United Nations publication The Sustainable Development Goals Report 2022 highlighting the fact that Sustainable Development Goal indicator 11.1.1 - reduce the proportion of urban population living in slums, informal settlements or inadequate housing- is one of nine indicators whose implementation has regressed globally, and stressing the need for more concerted efforts to meet the target by 2030,

-Underlining the need to accelerate action to improve living conditions in slums and informal settlements as one of the most pressing problems of the twenty-first century, including addressing the needs of the estimated 1 billion people currently living in slums, and the additional 2 billion people expected to be living in slums within the next 30 years, according to the Secretary-General's 2022 report on progress towards the Sustainable Development Goals,3
+Underlining the need to accelerate action to improve living conditions in slums and informal settlements as one of the most pressing problems of the twenty-first century, including addressing the needs of the estimated 1 billion people currently living in slums, according to the Secretary-General's 2022 report on progress towards the Sustainable Development Goals, and the additional 2 billion people expected to be living in slums within the next 30 years,